 The following is a broad review of the relevant Goals Objectives and Policies (GOP's) of the Comprehensive Plan.
-Those GOP's that address Level of Service (LOS) standards for the various elements also appear in Element 8, Capital Improvement Element, as found more specifically at Policy 8.3.5.
-In the interest of avoiding redundancy, that section is not re-cited for analysis purposes.
-The review provided below includes that policy by reference.
+Portions of Element 8, Capital Improvement Element, that address Level of Service (LOS) standards, as found more specifically at Policy 8.3.5, are not specifically enumerated here as they merely a redundancy of the GOP's analyzed below.
+The review provided below includes that policy by reference3.